openedx/open-edx-proposals/oeps/oep-0036-microservice-routing-layer.rst

 Rationale
 =========

-A layer 7 routing layer would allow us to separate the user facing URL or API endpoint from the backend implementation.
+A layer 7 routing layer would allow us to separate the user facing URI or API endpoint from the backend implementation.
 It would allow microservices to exist that only manage a small number of endpoints, without requiring developers to build out load balancing or CDN infrastructure.

-This change will allow developers, openedx operators and resellers to deploy new openedx sites quicker and easier than they currently can.
+This change will allow developers, Open edX operators and resellers to deploy new Open edX sites quicker and easier than they currently can.
 The router will provide a map for people to understand which services they need to deploy.

 Service layers of concern